Gisela Gaytán: Biography

 Gaytán was born in Celaya, Guanajuato, Mexico on 6 April 1986.
 As she grew up in a traditional family in the Benito Juárez neighborhood, she stood out early for her service.
 Gaytán graduated in law from Lasallista Benavente University with a master's degree in Administrative Justice.
-She has worked both in a personal office and in the Municipal Comptroller's Office.
+She worked both in a personal office and in the Municipal Comptroller's Office.

 Career

 After graduation, Gaytán became a trial attorney.
 She was encouraged to enter politics in 2016, initially joining the Institutional Revolutionary Party (PRI).
 In 2018 she joined Morena.
 She additionally served as vice president of the Board of Directors of the National Youth Council of the Mexican Youth Institute (IMJUVE), and as state advisor of the party in Celaya.

-In February 2024, she was chosen as Morena's candidate for mayor of Celaya after winning against two male contender candidates.
+In February 2024, she was chosen as Morena's candidate for mayor of Celaya after winning against two male candidates.
 She was the only female candidate in Celaya's 2024 mayoral race.
 In running for municipal president, Gaytán outlined a platform to fight crime, stop corruption and tackle violence in the community.

 Assassination

 On 1 April 2024, at the age of 37, Gaytán was shot and killed in the streets of San Miguel Octopan at her first campaign rally for municipal president of Celaya.
-It occurred shortly before 6:00 p.m. as she was surrounded by supporters.
+Her assassination occurred shortly before 6:00 p.m. as she was surrounded by supporters.
 She was shot in the middle of the street, as she walked to greet members of the community.
 As seen in videos published on social media, supporters were chanting "Morena, Morena" before being interrupted by several gunshots.

-Three other people were also injured in the shooting.
-One of them, Adrián Guerrero Caracheo, a candidate for regidor (city councillor), was also declared dead by authorities following the attack, but it was later confirmed he had gone into hiding out of a fear for his life.
+Three people were also injured in the shooting.
+One of them, Adrián Guerrero Caracheo, a candidate for regidor (city councillor), was also declared dead by the authorities following the attack, but it was later confirmed that he had gone into hiding out of a fear for his life.

-Prior to Gaytán's assassination, she requested police protection due to threats and intimidation.
-By the time of her campaign start, she had not received assistance.
+Prior to Gaytán's assassination, she had requested police protection due to threats and intimidation.
+By the time of her campaign start, she had not received such protection.
 At the time of her death, the state of Guanajuato was reported to have the highest number of homicides of any state in Mexico.
-Within Guanajuato, Celaya was considered one of the most dangerous towns, where 34 police officers have been killed in the last three years.
+Within Guanajuato, Celaya was considered one of the most dangerous towns, where 34 police officers had been killed in the last three years.

 The 2024 election cycle would be the most violent in Mexico's history.